Current Students

 This certificate will be required when you apply for your visa at Japanese embassy/consulate in the country where you reside.

-2. Housing (dormitories) application (only for students)
+2. Housing (dormitories) application

 3. Application for City Ward procedures & bank guidance session (only for students who will enter dormitory around Ito campus)